-[Check against current roadshow numbers]

-[COMPLETE DEBT TABLE]

 CIESA debt is approximately US$220 million, bearing a rate at 2.7% above LIBOR.
 The facility has a bullet maturity on April 22, 2002, is fully drawn and is secured by the underlying interest in TGS.
 The attached financial presentations for TGS do not include the CIESA debt or related costs.

 Key Assumptions – 2000-2004

 The projections are driven primarily by projected volume and tariff increases for the gas transportation business.
 Volume increases result primarily from planned expansions to the system including expansions and extensions of the system.
 Tariff adjustments are projected based on macroeconomic assumptions and the application of the tariff formula.
 The projections also reflect a moderation in gas processing volumes and prices, the effect of which is offset by additional revenues from new upstream businesses and telecommunication revenues.
-[Why?]

 Macroeconomic Assumptions